Bennett gets the win that matters most, takes down McQuaid to reach Class AA state semi

 Justice Emilio Colaiacovo, who presided over Tuesday's court appearance, said McQuaid's legal challenge was made "moot" by Erie County's determination that their players met the standards to test out of quarantine.
 McQuaid's attorneys said they planned to file court papers Wednesday to drop their lawsuit.

-Section VI filed a petition with NYSPHSAA to have the game declared a forfeit in favor of Bennett, but that did not happen.
+Section VI filed a petition with NYSPHSAA to have the game declared a forfeit in favor of the Tigers, but that did not happen.

 NYSPHSAA issued the following statement an hour before Tuesday’s kickoff: